-The following tools and reports are available at the school view website at http://www.cde.state.co.us/accountability/schoolviewdataandresults including:
+The following tools and reports are available at the school view website at

 School and District Dashboards

 The Dashboards are made up of a suite of reports that have been designed to support improvement planning efforts by districts and schools.
 The dashboards allow users to interact with graphs and tables showing demographic information along with performance data and ratings generated under the state accountability system.